 1 - Providing a Range of Postsecondary Options

 2 - Data & Key Metrics

 4 - Stakeholder Communication

 5 - Tools & Resources

 The CCR Benchmark Initiative is a collaboration between multiple K-12 education organizations with expertise in career and college readiness.
-The self-assessment was designed in coordination with WGU Labs, an affiliate of Western Governors University.
-The report will be compiled by MajorClarity, with aligned resources provided by the National Technical Honor Society and Mesa Cloud.
+The self-assessment was designed with WGU Labs, an affiliate of Western Governors University.
+The report and follow-up resources will be compiled by MajorClarity, with aligned resources provided by the National Technical Honor Society and Paper.

 The Career and College Readiness Benchmarking Initiative is designed to help district leaders improve their own CCR efforts through transparent data and a common set of best practices.